AlirezaMousio/UniTorESGInsights/README.md

 Every output (SDG, GRI, disclosure quality, climate relevance) is:

-- 🔗 Linked to original paragraph text
+- Linked to original paragraph text
-- 📄 Linked to page number in the PDF
+- Linked to page number in the PDF
-- 🧾 Exportable as structured CSV
+- Exportable as structured CSV
-- 🔁 Editable and re-runnable by the user
+- Editable and re-runnable by the user

 This enables **inspection, correction, and re-aggregation of ESG predictions**.

-Users can:
+The analyst can optionally correct or refine paragraph-level predictions in the exported CSV and re-upload the updated file, allowing the system to propagate these corrections to downstream visualizations and dashboard-level aggregations:

 1. Upload PDF sustainability report
 2. Extract paragraph-level units (with provenance)
-3. Run ESG classifiers (SDG, GRI, climate, quality)
+3. Run ESG classifiers (SDG, GRI, quality, climate)
-4. Inspect predictions at paragraph level
+4. Inspect predictions at the paragraph level
 5. Correct outputs manually (CSV editing)
 6. Re-upload corrected data
 7. Re-run downstream analysis